Thompson's Hearth and Home carries a large selection of high-quality gas inserts by some of the best manufacturers.

 Q: What areas do you cover?

-A: We are currently licensed to do work in Issaquah, Sammamish, Bellevue, Mercer Island and North Bend.
+A: As a general rule we do not offer services more then 15 miles from our store.
 In order to maintain great customer service we have found that addressing problems quickly is the key to maintaining happy customers and in order to do this we have determined that keeping our products close to our store allows us to do this.

 Q: How do we get started?